phzwart/behindthenoise/index.md

 # Behind the Noise
 **Conformal Quantile Regression Drives Emergent Representations**

-Our framework uses ensembles of lightweight, randomly-architected neural networks to denoise scientific images, quantify uncertainty of these predictions, and reveal semantic patterns in the all data, without any labeled data.
+Our framework uses ensembles of lightweight, randomly-architected neural networks to denoise scientific images, quantify uncertainty of these predictions, and reveal semantic patterns in the data, without needing to provide human annotated labels.

 ---